MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-organize/includes/3-operating-models.md

 ## Impact

-When a CCoE model is properly structured and supported, the participants can accelerate innovation and migration efforts while increasing business agility and reducing the overall cost of change.
+When a CCoE model is properly structured and supported, the participants can accelerate innovation and migration efforts.
+They can also increase business agility and reduce the overall cost of change.
 When this model is successfully implemented, it can noticeably reduce time to market.

 As team practices mature, quality indicators like reliability, performance efficiency, security, maintainability, and customer satisfaction improve.
 These gains are especially vital if the company plans to implement large-scale cloud migration efforts or wants to use the cloud to drive innovations associated with market differentiation.